 Decisions regarding membership are made within the context of the orchestra's current personnel needs, the relationship of the player's ability to the median technical level of the orchestra, and the player's competency during the audition.
 Auditions are mandatory for new and returning members of the orchestra.
 All personnel decisions are final and made by the Music Director.

-Staff positions: a few persons interested in managerial work may gain experience as orchestra librarian and personnel manager.
+A few persons interested in managerial work may gain experience as orchestra librarians and personnel managers.
 These positions count as a music department class the same as the orchestra members.

 Interested in backstage work?
 Volunteer positions as CUO stage crew are also available.

 Please contact the CUO Manager at firstname.lastname@example.org if you are interested.